 Open this chart live in TradingView

 Investing wisely is all about balance.
-If you want a reliable return on your money with some upside potential, then defensive investments like dividend stocks might be what’s best suited for you!
-The iShares Select Dividend ETF (D.V.Y.) offers high-quality shares from 100 companies that have delivered annual payments back into investor pockets over time.
+If you want a reliable return on your money with some upside potential, defensive investments like dividend stocks might best suit you!
+The iShares Select Dividend ETF (DVY) offers high-quality shares from 100 companies that have delivered regular annual dividend payments.
 These assets need proof of five years’ worth of uninterrupted payouts before being included in this fund’s portfolio.

 Category | Large Value |